 By Taylor J.

-ADHD and driving can be an issue?
+Adult ADHD can affect driving?
 Who knew?
 My husband drove a 1979 Ford Bronco for most of our marriage.
 That is, until it caught fire in a Home Depot parking lot.
 He saved the burned-out shell of it so he could fix it up….someday.

 Before treatment, I concluded his tendency to get into wrecks while driving other people’s cars was entirely because he was accustomed to the slow, heavy hunk of metal he’d been driving for so long.